ETO Logo

 What are its sources?

-The RC Dataset is generated from the Merged Academic Corpus, which includes data on over 270 million scholarly articles.
+The RC Dataset is generated from the Merged Academic Corpus, which includes data on over 260 million scholarly articles.
 Read more >>

 What are its main limitations?

 • Some clusters don’t have a clear theme or topic.
 The clusters in the RC Dataset are generated algorithmically, using the citation links between articles and no other information.
-In some cases, the resulting clusters might not intuitively “mean” anything.
+In some cases, the resulting clusters might not intuitively "mean" anything when trying to characterize clusters by research topics.
 Read more >>

 • The dataset isn’t suitable for all types of trend analysis.
-We continuously add new articles to the clusters, but we don’t currently add clusters, delete clusters, or (with limited exceptions) change the cluster assignment of already assigned articles.
-In many cases, this makes it hard to use the RC Dataset to study changes over time in the overall research literature or in specific fields.
+We regularly add new articles to the clusters, but we don’t currently add clusters, delete clusters, or (with limited exceptions) change the cluster assignment of already assigned articles.
 Read more >>

 What are the terms of use?